 Emotional and psychiatric support dogs

-Psychiatric service dogs focus on conditions that are psychiatric in nature, often referred to as emotional support dogs.
+Psychiatric service dogs focus on conditions that are psychiatric in nature.
 Their paired human may have disabilities or conditions such as schizophrenia, bipolar disorder, PTSD, depression, anxiety, or OCD (Obsessive Compulsive Disorder).
 Here, the dog’s job ― like with all assistance dogs ― is to make life a little easier for their human.
 Sometimes, this can be something as simple as leaning on them, to provide calming, soothing pressure and kisses.
 Other times, it can be attempting to prevent them from harming themselves.
 It can be providing environmental assessment (in the case of hallucinations), or guiding their human away from stressful situations.
 Oftentimes, it’s something as simple as climbing up onto the lap of their human, the moment they sense an oncoming episode or panic attack.
 Simple, but can make a world of difference.
+When it comes to what defines a psychiatric service dog versus an emotional support dog, the main difference is that a psychiatric service dog is specifically trained for certain things.
+An emotional support dog doesn’t require special training.

 In those with autism, an assistance dog can help them gain independence, and the ability to perform daily life tasks just as anyone else.
 When it concerns a child with autism, however, the dog heeds the commands of the parents or caregivers, not those of the child.